StagOS-Devices/device_realme_RMX1821/README.md

 ---

-This device tree can be used to build Nusantara OS Android11 for Realme 3/3i devices with RealmeUI vendor
+This device tree can be used to build Stag OS Android11 for Realme 3/3i devices with RealmeUI vendor

 ## Applying [patches](https://github.com/CyberTechWorld/android_device_realme_RMX1821/tree/nad11/patches) in their respective directories of ROM source is mandatory.